rrosa-aurea-1/java-angular-web-app/README.md

 * _api/times/find/{id}_ : **Get Request** that returns a time entity with the specified id (empty object if not exists)

 **:warning:**
-> If you create a time with an already existing id, it will be executed an update.
+> If you create a time with an already existing id, it will be executed an update because the id is the mandatory primary key.

 Instead, for the _user entity_ you can call using these endpoints: